mdda/mdda.github.io/_posts/AI/2019-08-01-EMNLP-workshop-tracker.md

        -  Received email ~instantly from requestee (and then from arXiv) :
           *   You have just been endorsed to submit papers to the arXiv subject class cs.CL (Computation and Language).
-          *   To continue the submission process visit: https://arxiv.org/submit/ ^ DONE ^
+          *   To continue the submission process visit: https://arxiv.org/submit/ System seems to have allowed me to submit CDNNRIA to cs.LG (cs.AI and cs.CL as secondaries) directly
+    +  Two acceptances! : Now an endorser for cs.CL and cs.LG
+  ^ DONE ^
   v TODO v
   Send out more initial emails
-    - ViGIL committee looks like it's well aligned System seems to have allowed me to submit CDNNRIA to cs.LG (cs.AI and cs.CL as secondaries) directly
+    - ViGIL committee looks like it's well aligned